derbenx/DBnanoAPI/README.md

+This project while it should still work has been moved to Golang, and is located in the nanoGo repo.

 You probably want the latest, non WIP version of this script.
 It's probably the least buggy.<br>
 You also need AHK AutoHotKey v2. https://www.autohotkey.com/download/<br>
 Internet is also required, images get uploaded to google servers.
 You can start a batch and go offline, the app will check once it's online again.<br>